 The Lulo Diamond Project is located in the Republic of Angola, which ranks as the world’s fifth biggest producer of diamonds by value.

-Angola has been actively encouraging foreign investment in its diamond sector under a new Mining Code introduced in 2011, which no longer includes the requirement for Angola to hold a majority interest in diamond mining projects.
+Introduced in 2011, Angola’s new Mining Code no longer includes the requirement for Angola to hold a majority interest in diamond mining projects.

 Angola’s potential for world class diamond discoveries is recognised by global diamond mining leaders Alrosa and De Beers.
-Alrosa is the operator of the world’s fourth biggest diamond mine Catoca, which is located within 150km of Lulo and on the same geological setting (Lucapa Graben).
-Angola remains a strategic exploration focus for De Beers, which is negotiating for an exploration licence.
+Alrosa is the operator of the world’s fourth biggest diamond mine Catoca, which is located within 150km of Lulo, while Angola remains a strategic focus for De Beers.

 Angola is an official signatory of the Kimberley Process Certification Scheme and occupied the position of Chair of the Kimberley Process in 2015.